Why Therapy Is Crucial For Refugee Children

 Source: globalgiving.org

-Approximately five million South African people make up 10% of the whole population – that are currently affected by PTSD to the degree that could be considered and must be treated by a psychologist or other mental health professionals.
+Approximately five million South African people make up 10% of the whole population – who are currently affected by PTSD to the degree that could be considered and must be treated by a psychologist or other mental health professionals.
 Someone who has gone through rape, abuse, violent crimes, hijacking, vehicular accidents, or chronic disease could be inflicted with longstanding effects from their experiences.

 The aftermath of trauma surpasses the victim, negatively affecting families as much as their communities.
 The South African Depression and Anxiety Group states that the hidden cost to the country’s economy due to several behavioral and medical issues that complement PTSD is estimated to be at a whopping amount of R40 billion annually.